Dental Emergencies for Kids in Worthington OH

 Objects Wedged Between Teeth

 Try to remove the object with dental floss.
 Guide the floss in carefully so as not to cut the gums.
-If unsuccessful, take the individual to a dentist.
-Do Not try to remove with sharp or pointed objects.
+If unsuccessful, take the individual to see Dr. Thomas Becher.
+Do Not try to remove the object with sharp or pointed objects.

 Possible Fractured jaw

-Gently rinse any loose dirt and debris from the tooth and immediately reposition tooth in socket.
-If unable to reposition tooth, store tooth (1) in milk, (2) inside the patient’s cheek, or (3) as a last resort, in water.
-Take the individual to the dentist immediately.
+Gently rinse any loose dirt and debris from the tooth and immediately reposition the tooth in the socket.
+If unable to reposition the tooth, store tooth (1) in milk, (2) inside the patient’s cheek, or (3) as a last resort, in water.
+Take the individual to The Greatest Smiles on Earth immediately.